 Meet like-minded people

-People on free camps just seem to be more relaxed.
-Open for a conversation and a laugh and sharing marshmallows at a campfire.
+People at free camps just seem to be more relaxed.
+Open for a conversation, a laugh, and sharing marshmallows at a campfire.
 No need to invite people or ask for an invitation, just bring your own chair and beverage and enjoy the free-camp-life together.

 What can I expect from a free camp?

 A free camp can be anything and anywhere.
 A parking lot behind a gas station, a beautiful park with large grassy spots near a lake or beach, a simple gravel pit or anything in between.
 Some have many facilities, some have absolutely no facilities at all.

 Most of the free camps in small towns are maintained by local people on a volunteering basis.
 With the free camp, they want to attract travelers to their town, hoping to spend their money in local shops and restaurants.
 It would be nice to have a look around in town and get your groceries at the local supermarket or eat your dinner at the local pub.
 This will help them maintain the free camp.

 A lot of free camps where we have stayed were maintained very well and provided a clean toilet.
 But there are some free camps that aren’t that nice, with disgusting toilets and smelly sites.
 You can either skip these campsites or just stay for a night, to save some accommodation costs.